MatanIsaac/AsteroidsRemake/README.md

 You are encouraged to use, modify, and enhance the code as you see fit.

+A few finishing touches are still to be dealt with, in order to complete this game.

+Here's a TODO List:

+     1. Adjust loud SFX levels
+     2. Implement a Scoring System.
+     3. Define a Victory Condition.
+     4. Incorporate Randomization
+     5. Duplicated Asteroids Rotate The Same Way Sometimes
+     6. Tidy up code and Add Documentation to Everything.

 Contributions are welcomed !

 if you wish to contribute, submit a pull request with a clear explanation of your proposed changes for review.

 </div>